s5003597/Quantum-Chess/README.md

 # Measurement
 ![successful_measurement](https://github.com/s5003597/Quantum-Chess/blob/master/images/successful_measurement.PNG)
 <br />
 Measurement will take place by the opponent's choice, there will be a 50/50 chance the piece will destruct or stay.
-If either of the superpositioned state pieced destructed, they will both disappear, else the piece that is being challenged stays, the piece becomes disentangled any
+If either of the superpositioned state pieced destructed, they will both disappear, else only the piece that is being challenged will disappear leaving making the opponent move into that square.

 # To Do List
   1. Indicate when user has won